Minimum Wage and Morgan Hill

 For employees and businesses in Morgan Hill there is no local ordinance for minimum wage.
-Minimum wage in Morgan Hill is based upon the State of California minimum wage.
-Information on the State of California Minimum wage can be found at:
+Minimum wage in Morgan Hill is based upon the State of California minimum wage: Minimum Wage Information

 Throughout the South Bay and beyond, cities are taking steps to initiate new local minimum wages, which would reach $15 an hour by 2018.
 The City of Morgan Hill was studying the possibility of a local minimum wage ordinance as well.

 The City of Morgan Hill reached out to the local business community and individuals living and/or working in Morgan Hill to gather input on potential minimum wage considerations important to the community.
 Two forums were held to publicly discuss minimum wage issues and concerns with local business owners and the broader community.

 Notes from Business Forum (PDF)

 Concurrently, the City also invited all individuals who live or work in Morgan Hill to participate in an online survey from November 9 to December 4, 2015, to solicit feedback about the subject.

 Thank you to all who participated in this informative process.
 Over 600 participants provided meaningful information to help inform City Council.
 Your feedback and input is important to us.
 Results of the outreach and engagement process was reported to City Council at the December 16, 2015 Council Meeting.

 At the March 2, 2016, Council meeting staff presented an update on the regional efforts taking place as well as an update on a study commissioned by the City of San Jose to analyze the impact of a regional minimum wage.
 Direction from Council was to draft an ordinance calling for the California Minimum Wage be inflated using the National Consumer Price Index.

 May 2016 Update